Heathen205/Heathen205/README.md

 - 👋 Hi, I’m @Heathen205
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning at freecodecamp.org
 - 💞️ I’m looking to collaborate on apprenticeship in Coding
 - 📫 How to reach me kinga6368@gmail.com